-Narcissism should be re-conceptualized as social defeat resistance behavior, an attempt for an individual to prove they are not deserving of social defeat, advertising one’s pros and diminishing one’s cons.
+Narcissism should be re-conceptualized as social defeat resistance behavior, an attempt for an individual to prove they are not deserving of persecution but instead acceptance and validation, diminishing one’s cons and advertising one’s pros.

 This is a clip from an article about narcissism.
 Notice that the author admits having a failure of empathy/theory-of-mind regarding people who appear to have faulty empathy/theory-of-mind.
 Somehow this is paradoxical.
 This is because we fail to empathize with those who are different and this describes how the author views people who are different from her.
 Try to imagine what it’s like to be a mollusk, this proves exceedingly difficult compared to imagining what it’s like to be a human.
 Even imagining what’s it’s like to be a dog is easier but far from the simplicity of virtualizing another human in your mind.
 It is obvious that humans are not simpler than mollusks, but somehow virtualizing humans is far more doable.